 SCOTT KRUGER, PH.D.

-Dr. Scott Kruger, CEO, is a distinguished physicist and project manager who has been with Tech-x since 2004.
+Dr. Scott Kruger, CEO, is a distinguished physicist and project manager with Tech-x since 2004.
 He has a PH.D. in fusion research from the University of Wisconsin-Madison, and before joining Tech-X, he worked for Science Applications International Corporation (SAIC) in San Diego.

 At Tech-X, Dr. Kruger managed a group of physicists and mathematicians as the former VP of the fusion group.
-Additionally, his list of accomplishments includes being a former project manager for FACETS, a large (> 5M lines of code) fusion application that integrated legacy Fortran codes with a C++ framework, and being a current project manager for NIMROD magnetohydrodynamic code.
+Additionally, his list of accomplishments includes being a former project manager for FACETS, a large (> 5M lines of code) fusion application that integrated legacy Fortran codes with a C++ framework, a former project manager for NIMROD magnetohydrodynamic code, working with the PETSc team, and being a project manager for the EFIT-AI project.
 In his time at Tech-X, Dr. Kruger has developed new company procedures for improving the communication between research scientists and the support groups within Tech-X to more efficiently deliver cutting-edge research codes to the commercial marketplace.

 JOHN R. CARY, PH.D.

 Dr. John R. Cary, CTO, co-founded Tech-X in 1994.
 The company’s products help in the design and prediction of systems involving electromagnetics and plasmas.
 Tech-X has contracts from industry and the government, with multiple lines of software products.

 Dr. Cary has a strong background in computational research and development, with more than 150 publications.
 His background helps ensure that Tech-X products are based on the most recent and advanced algorithms and computing developments, make use of the most advanced computing platforms and are easily used by Tech-X customers.